China suspends economic dialogue with Australia | DW | 06.05.2021

 This week, Canberra doubled down by announcing that it was reviewing a Chinese company's controversial 99-year-lease on Darwin Port on Australia's north coast — the closest to Asia and a base for US Marines.

-Australia raising concerns over China's human rights record and policies towards Taiwan have also added to the tensions.
+Australia has raised concerns over China's human rights record , and policies toward Taiwan have also added to the tensions.

 fb/msh (AFP, AP, dpa, Reuters)